Horse racing-Blackmore first woman jockey to win Cheltenham Gold Cup | Headlines

 Rachael Blackmore became the first female jockey to win the Cheltenham Gold Cup on Friday, riding A Plus Tard, trained by Henry De Bromhead.

-Blackmore made Grand National history by becoming the first female jockey to win the Champion Hurdle last year.
+Blackmore made history last year by becoming the first female jockey to win the Grand National at Aintree as well as the Champion Hurdle at Cheltenham.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)